Cloud-Architekt/cloud-architekt.github.io/_posts/2023-03-20-abuse-detection-live-response-tier0.md

 ### Live Response options

-Live Response is a very useful feature for incident investigation.
-Therefore I would not recommend to disable this one.
-Nevertheless you should review if it’s needed to allow execution of unsigned scripts.
+Live Response is an especially useful and essential feature for incident investigation.
+Therefore, I would not recommend to disabling this one.
+Nevertheless, you should review if it is needed to allow execution of unsigned scripts.
 The related setting can be found on the “Advanced Feature” blade:

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-03-20-abuse-detection-live-response-tier0/LiveResponse25.png)

 ### Scoped permissions and isolated Control Plane (Tier0) assets

-In my opinion, it’s necessary to implement a scoped permission model for Microsoft 365 Defender.
-All privileged users and workload identities with unscoped permission should be treat as Control Plane (Tier0) users.
+It’s necessary to implement a scoped permission model for Microsoft 365 Defender (in my opinion).
+All privileged users and workload identities with unscoped permission should be considered as Control Plane (Tier0) users.
 This includes all members of “Security Administrator” role and Service Principals with API Permissions.
-It’s important to reduce the numbers of this high-privileged principals and implement a particular monitoring for this privileged identities.
+It is important to reduce the numbers of these high-privileged principals and implement a particular monitoring for these privileged identities.

-I can recommend to create “Device Groups” which helps to restrict and select group of privileged users which should have access to the included devices.
+I can recommend to creating “Device Groups” which helps to restrict and select groups of privileged users which should have access to the included devices.

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-03-20-abuse-detection-live-response-tier0/LiveResponse26.png)